Ulthran/ctbus_site/README.md

 ## About

 This is a personal website for Charlie Bushman.
-It is a serverless, microservice grid comprised of a static assets CDN, the Vue frontend CDN, and an additional API for accessing third party data sources.
+It is a serverless, microservice grid comprised of a static assets CDN, the Vue frontend CDN, an additional API for accessing third party data sources, and a maintenance Lambda for downtime messaging.
 Each service is managed with Terraform.

 <https://charliebushman.com>